 Plastic worms hold onto the hook better when cast hard, and plastic worms also don’t fall off on hard hook sets like real worms do.
 This means more time fishing and less time putting on new worms and less time drifting an empty hook through the pool because your live worm fell off.

 Another advantage of plastic worms is that they come in many different colors that can attract more fish.
-Some days the pink is the best color while other days the red or brown will fish better.
+Some days, the pink worm is the best color while other days the red or brown worm will fish better.

 When fishing with worms I use the conditions to determine the size of the worm which you can easily do with plastic worms.

 If the water is very low and clear I may use a 2-inch worm but under normal conditions or slightly off-colored water, I will use a 3 or 3.5-inch worm.
 For steelhead, I will sometimes try a 5″ to 6″ plastic worm as a last resort, or when no other bait is working sometimes this huge worm will work.